GeorgeHolman/GeorgeHolman.github.io/_posts/2017-09-10-Google-Sheets.md

 </td>
   </tr>
   <tr>
-    <td>What limited my learning?
-Which habits do I need to work on? .</td>
+    <th>What limited my learning?
+Which habits do I need to work on? .</th>
   </tr>
   <tr>
     <td>